mhammond/application-services/docs/adr/0008-sync-payload-evolution.md

   and handle the fact that only the old versions might be updated when it sees an incoming record written by a "recent" or "old" versions of Firefox.
 However, this should be rare.

-* Bad, because it's not possible to prove a proposed change meets the requirements - the policy is informal and requires good judgement as changes are proposed.
+* Bad, because it's not possible to enforce a proposed change meets the requirements - the policy is informal and requires good judgement as changes are proposed.

 ### A policy which prevents "recent" clients from syncing, or editing data